verdimrc/linuxcfg/README.md

 # Overview
-These are my personal Linux configurations, such as Vim, git, GUI, etc.
+These are my personal Linux configurations which include GUI, Vim, git, etc.

+Currently, the GUI settings are for running LXDE in high-resolution displays such as WQHD (2560 x 1440).